 Now, I will confess, I am a starry-eyed 20-something and still recklessly naive.
 Possibly even stupid.
 Nothing I am stating is standard or fact, just a compilation of my own musings and experiences.
 So I ask that you please keep my above allegory within its autobiographical, subjective context.

 If you have a great job and corporate is your forte, then you go girl/boy.
-And I admire you.
+I admire you.
 And you are working that pantsuit.
 And if corporate ladders are your daydream, then you keep climbing because that is your stuff of life.
 I absolutely advocate corporate for those whom it impassions.

 My point is not to condemn one lifestyle for another, but rather to condemn the one-size-fits-all recipe for success.
-My point is not to castigate reality, but to mold it according to a perpetual, personal narrative.
+My point is not to castigate reality, but to mold it according to a subjective, personal narrative.

 Success is purely and inherently relative.
 And though I find myself on the “follow your dreams” end of the spectrum, I don’t find that persuasion guiltless either.